burgerindividual/fath/README.md

 This library *heavily* relies on unsafe and nightly features to achieve the best performance.
 The primary use case for this library is in games or graphics development, where speed matters more than precision

-When using SIMD functions in this package, compile with LTO and `opt-level=3` to ensure that auto-vectorization takes place.
+When using SIMD functions in this package, compile with `lto="fat"` or `lto="thin"` and `opt-level=3` to ensure that auto-vectorization takes place.
 All SIMD functions have a feature cap at AVX2, and nothing in this library utilizes anything from AVX512.
 If certain functions vectorize on lower requirements, that's a bonus.

 Most of the functions in here are faster than equivalent functions in sleef, at the expense of safety.
 (TODO: add comparison to sleef_rs)